 With a record management plan in place, you can limit the potential liability in a lawsuit.

-By following a record retention program from creation to destruction you can know that your company is secure.
-A record retention program will identify documents that need to be maintained and contain clear guidelines for how long certain documents should be kept and how they should be destroyed.
+By following a record retention program that covers everything from the document’s creation to its destruction, you can be sure that they are kept secure and only as long as required by law.
+A record retention program can identify documents that need to be maintained and demonstrate clear guidelines for their required retention periods, storage necessities, and methods of destruction.

-Shred Nations specializes in helping you find the shredding contractor that’s right for your businesses regardless of the size of the job.
-If you are interested in learning more about the document shredding services that we can provide, please fill out the form to the right, or give us a call at (800) 747-3365.
+Shred Nations specializes in helping you find a shredding contractor that’s right for your businesses, regardless of the amount of shredding you have.
+If you are interested in learning more about the document shredding services that we can provide, please fill out the form to the right or give us a call at (800) 747-3365.

 Within minutes of receiving your request, you will receive free, customized quotes from shredders in your area.
 There is no obligation to commit as our mission is to only provide the right shredding service for your needs.